pepeeja/stylelint-config/README.md

 ### SCSS

-To apply React specific rules there is additional configuration which is inherited from standard one.
+To apply SCSS specific rules there is additional configuration which is inherited from standard one.
 Create `.stylelintrc` file in the root directory of your project with the following content:

 ```json